 India Safran, a major player in Indian industry

-Safran has been present in India for more than 65 years and today has nearly 1,250 employees in 13 sites, all working in production, design or services in the aviation, space and defense industries.
+Safran has been present in India for more than 65 years and today has more than 1,500 employees in 13 sites, all working in production, design or services in the aviation, space and defense industries.

 Safran has undertaken to act as a first-class technology partner in the development of the Indian civil and military aeronautics industry, mainly by supplying engines and/or equipment and support services for aircraft and helicopters.